-- · the processes of cause and effect between the project and water resources, and - the magnitude of the impacts on water resources.
+- the processes of cause and effect between the project and water resources; and - the materiality and likelihood of the potential impacts and risks to water resources.

-Enough information should be provided to allow an independent reviewer such as the IESC to consider the appropriateness of the underlying assumptions and conceptual models on which numerical models are based.
+Enough information should be provided to allow an independent reviewer, such as the IESC, to consider the appropriateness of assertions made in the environmental assessment documentation.
+For example, this would include the basis of the conceptual or ecohydrological models, the underlying assumptions on which numerical models are based and why an ecosystem is not groundwater-dependent.

-An independent reader of the environmental assessment documents should be able to verify all significant conclusions made by the proponent.
+In short, an independent reader of the environmental assessment documents should be able to verify all significant conclusions made by the proponent.